Show Don’t Tell: A Symposium with The Fellowship for Utopian Practice

 6 to 8pm

-On Monday, April 29, Show Don’t Tell will feature a celebration of Culture Push’s tenth anniversary of Practicing Utopia, featuring a conversation among alumni of the Fellowship for Utopian Practice including Olaronke Akinmowo (2014), Chloë Bass (2013), and Alicia Grullón (2013).
-Moderated by Sarah Dahnke of Dances for Solidarity (2015), the participants will reflect on how they have since expanded on the ideas they explored during their Fellowship: Bass through an ongoing investigation of scales of intimacy; Grullón through diverse work with environmental justice in the Bronx; and Akinmowo through her Free Black Women’s Library.
-Together, they will discuss how the Fellowship has impacted their respective practices.
+On Monday, April 29, Show Don’t Tell featured a celebration of Culture Push’s tenth anniversary of Practicing Utopia with a conversation among alumni of the Fellowship for Utopian Practice including Olaronke Akinmowo (2014), Chloë Bass (2013), and Alicia Grullón (2013).
+Moderated by Sarah Dahnke of Dances for Solidarity (2015), the participants reflected on how they have since expanded on the ideas they explored during their Fellowship: Bass through an ongoing investigation of scales of intimacy; Grullón through diverse work with environmental justice in the Bronx; and Akinmowo through her Free Black Women’s Library.
+Together, they discussed how the Fellowship has impacted their respective practices.

 OlaRonke Akinmowo (Panelist) is an interdisciplinary artist, Black Feminist Scholar, set decorator, mother, and world traveling witch from Brooklyn, New York